CodeYourFuture/syllabus/docs/guides/paradigm.md

 **Name data clearly**

-Prefer verbose and specific naming conventions over algebraic ones so students can trace the function.
+Prefer verbose and specific naming conventions over algebraic ones so trainees can trace the function.
 Yes to `numberOfDevelopers.map(developer => ...`, no to `xs.map(x => ...`

 **Comments are why not what**